polynetwork/dev-docs/new_chain/relay_chain/relay_chain_development.md

 ### Step4.
 Developing for register tool

-The final step to import your chain is to register your chain in Poly Chain and synchronize the Zion genesis header to your chain.
+The final step to import your chain is to register your chain in Poly Chain and synchronize the Poly chain genesis header to your chain.
 There are two methods required, as shown follows:

 | Method                    | Description                                                  |